It is hard to find a word to describe the day-to-day circumstances of a woman caught in a violently abusive relationship.

-Rather than run, indecision she would later regret, she decided initially to simply avoid conversations in which they had a difference of opinion.
+Rather than run, a decision she would later regret, she decided initially to simply avoid, back out of or meekly concede in any conversation in which they had a difference of opinion.

-Still, once begun, the abuse continued including these chilling words she presented to the Court:
+Still, once begun, the abuse continued she alleged, including these chilling words she presented to the Court:

 "Do not test me.
 I will kill you."

-After the family moved to Trenton, Ontario, she says she was raped by her husband.
-In September 1996, she ran back home alone with her daughter Aimée, finding employment in concession, Nova Scotia.
+After the family moved to Trenton, Ontario, she says she was then raped by her husband.

 He was sent to Bosnia in 2000 and retired as a soldier in 2005.
 But there was obviously some contact: their daughter was born in March 2000.

-So brash was he in the abuse that, she says, he used occasions of telephone calls to threaten his wife:
+So brash was he in the abuse, according to Ms Ryan's set of facts, that he used occasions of telephone calls to threaten his wife:

 "… he threatened to burn the house down and destroy Aimée and Ms. Ryan if she ever left him."1

-Nicole managed to get a teaching job at a local French school i Nova Scotia but at about the same time, Mr. Ryan moved back in with her.
-According to the Court record, the violence continued.
+Nicole Ryan managed to get a teaching job at a local French school in Nova Scotia but at about the same time, Mr. Ryan moved back in with her.
+According to the Court record of Nicole Ryan's evidence, the violence continued.
 Mr. Ryan imposed a form of what is known in less civilized parts of the world as talaq: his wife was not allowed to go shopping and had to be home by 16h50 every day.

 ”… he was going to dig a trench and put them in it and pile garbage on top of them."